kjspring/kjspring.github.io/README.md

 # Hello!

 I am a data scientist and researcher.
 I love solving puzzles.
-Seeing a puzzle come together is amazing.
 Data science is all about putting data from many sources to gain a higher perspective.
-The answer is right under our nose, it was just in the wrong order to understand.
+The answer is right under our nose, it needs to be put in the right combination to understand.

 *I am always on the hunt for new puzzles to solve*.